Fedora CoreOS Frequently Asked Questions

 Fedora CoreOS is an automatically updating, minimal, monolithic, container-focused operating system, designed for clusters but also operable standalone, optimized for Kubernetes but also great without it.
 It aims to combine the best of both CoreOS Container Linux and Fedora Atomic Host, integrating technology like Ignition from Container Linux with rpm-ostree and SELinux hardening from Project Atomic.
 Its goal is to provide the best container host to run containerized workloads securely and at scale.

 Fedora CoreOS is a freely available, community distribution that is the upstream basis for Red Hat CoreOS.
-While Fedora CoreOS will embrace a variety of containerized use cases, Red Hat CoreOS will provide a focused immutable host for OpenShift, released and life-cycled in tandem with the platform.
+While Fedora CoreOS embraces a variety of containerized use cases, Red Hat CoreOS provides a focused OS for OpenShift, released and life-cycled in tandem with the platform.

 Does Fedora CoreOS replace Fedora Atomic Host?
 What happens to Fedora Atomic Host and CentOS Atomic Host?